tsuda16k/materialmodifier/README.md

 ## Effect of parameters: in more detail

-I would like to add a set of summary of output images derived from a combination of `effect` and `strength` parameters by using a single image as the input.
+I would like to present complete sets of outputs derived from a combination of `effect` and `strength` parameters.

 <p>
 <img src="notes/combinations_face.png" width="95%">